zalando-zmon/zmon-docs/docs/installation.rst

 PostgreSQL
 ----------

-PostgreSQL is ZMONs data store for Entities, Checks, Alerts, Dashboards and Grafana Dashboards.
+PostgreSQL is ZMONs data store for entities, checks, alerts, dashboards and Grafana dashboards.

 Cassandra
 ---------